Quasi-stationary distributions in reducible state spaces: Introduction

 This parameter is called a \textit{convergence parameter} in~\cite{NiemiNummelin1986}, and we add the term \textit{exponential} to distinguish it from the \textit{polynomial convergence parameter} that we introduce below.

 The study of quasi-limiting behaviour of Markov chains on reducible state spaces started with the work of Mandl~\cite{Mandl1959} (see also~\cite{darroch-seneta-65}).
-Since then, several works studied cases of finite state spaces~\cite{Ogura1975,ChampagnatDiaconisEtAl2012,BenaimCloezEtAl2016,DoornPollett2008,DoornPollett2009} or infinite state spaces~\cite{Gosselin2001,ChampagnatRoelly2008}.
+Since then, several works studied cases of finite state spaces~\cite{Ogura1975,CattiauxMeleard2010,ChampagnatDiaconisEtAl2012,BenaimCloez2015,BenaimCloezEtAl2016,DoornPollett2008,DoornPollett2009} or infinite state spaces~\cite{Gosselin2001,ChampagnatRoelly2008}.
 Most of these works are devoted to spectific processes, while the articles~\cite{DoornPollett2008,DoornPollett2009} address the general situation in finite state spaces (see also the survey~\cite{DoornPollett2013}).

-In order to obtain results on general state spaces, we make use of results on the principal eigenvalue and eigenvectors of iterates of upper triangular matrices of linear operators over a Banach space (the developments can be found in the Appendix).
+In order to obtain results on general state spaces, we make use of results on the principal eigenvalue and eigenvectors of iterates of upper triangular matrices of linear operators over a Banach space.
 This allows us to prove sufficient conditions ensuring that a reducible process $X$ satisfies

-for some measurable functions $\eta:D\to[0,+\infty)$ and $j:D\to\ZZ_+=\{0,1,\ldots\}$, and where $\|\cdot\|$ is a weighted total variation norm (see Assumption~(A) in Section~\ref{sec:expopopar} for more details).
+for some QSD $\nu_{QS}$ (which may depend on $x$), some measurable functions $\eta:D\to[0,+\infty)$ and $j:D\to\ZZ_+=\{0,1,\ldots\}$, and where $\|\cdot\|$ is a weighted total variation norm (see Assumption~(A) in Section~\ref{sec:expopopar} for more details).
 We call the function $j$ the \textit{polynomial convergence parameter}. and prove several properties of $j$, $\eta$ and $\nu_{QS}$ in Section~\ref{sec:expopopar}.